parsokev/graph_repo/README.md

   4. Click ***Icon that appears immediately below the Play Icon*** in the right-hand corner of the `Launch` Section under the `Project Status` Section.
   5. Select the `tests` executable from Dropdown Command Palette to set it as the Launch Target.
   6. Click the Play Icon in the right-hand corner of the `Launch` Section to execute the GoogleTest Testing Suite.

+### Visual Studio
+View [steps 6 and 7](#using-cmaketools-extension-for-microsft-visual-studio) of the section for using CMakeTools for Visual Studio

 # Example Images Generated from Text Files